-Today is the fourth day of the Empty Cupboard series and we are covering one of the fastest products one can make.
+Today is the fourth day of the Empty Cupboard series, and we are covering one of the fastest products one can make.
 Over the years, one of the popular questions for our technical team is how to make lip balms.
-As lip balms are easy to make and recipes plentiful, let’s take a peek into the ingredients I put on my wish list for lip balms and glosses!
+Let’s take a peek into the ingredients I put on my wish list for lip balms and glosses!

 When you break down the parts of a lip balm, most formulas follow a common division of ingredients.

 15-25% of oils brittle at room temperature

 You can easily create your own lip balm recipe by following our suggestions in the Make Your Own Lip Balm Recipe.
 When making your first batches of a new lip balm recipe, we do recommend using the plate test.
 I promise that the plate test will be a life and ingredient saver for you!